moxley/live-city-music/README.md

 # What

 LiveCityMusic is an application for discovering live music.
-Quite simply, it presents today's shows categorized my musical genre.
+Quite simply, it presents today's shows categorized by musical genre.
 This allows you to find an artist for tonight who plays one of your favorite kinds of music, without knowing the artist beforehand.
 Additionally, it has the ability to display the artist's play history and to display who else was on the bill for each show.